csr13/my-website/_posts/live-speech-to-text-voice-translation.md

 ```

-Next, This is the webhook to translate the message from the caller to the agent language, the webhooks url are hardcoded in the
+Next, this is the webhook to translate the message from the caller language, to the agents language, the webhooks url are hardcoded in the
 `Gather(action=<action>, ...)`  action parameter of Gather object.
 One thing that
-complicates, is if the agents takes more than 10 seconds to answer, the call dies,
+complicates the situation is if the agents takes more than 10 seconds to answer, the call dies,
 this is solved by a 'duct tape hack' using the request session object, which allows
 me to store if the agent reponded in time or not, and instead of ending the call on
 error, this key is used as a boolean flag.
 This is possible due to the http protocol